diogosantiago12/diogosantiago12/README.md

 * **Location:** São Paulo, Brazil (Hybrid/Remote)

 ---
-*“Moving AI from a research experiment to a functional enterprise asset.”*
 *"This is my second account because my first account [dsantiago](https://github.com/dsantiago) has lost its email."*